Adaptive Webpage Fingerprinting from TLS Traces: Adversarial Setup

-\textit{Provisioning \& Operational Costs.} Making inferences from traffic traces should come at a reasonable operational cost (i.e., in time and computational resources), while provisioning the fingerprinting model may have a larger one-off cost.
-Minimizing these costs results in more practical and easily-applicable models\\
+Making inferences from traffic traces should come at a reasonable operational cost (i.e., in time and computational resources), while provisioning the fingerprinting model may have a larger one-off cost.
+Minimizing these costs results in more practical and easily-applicable models